 Since Glenn joined the Georgia staff, the Bulldogs have captured two NCAA titles, two USTA/ITA National Team Indoor titles and 11 SEC crowns.
 During that time, 12 Bulldogs have earned 26 All-America honors, while 22 different Bulldogs have nabbed All-SEC honors under Glenn's guidance.

 The Athens, Ga., native and Athens Academy product was a four-year letterwinner at Georgia.
 Glenn cracked the starting lineup in 2003 after walking on in 1998.
 He posted a career-best 10-3 singles record and a 7-3 doubles mark in 2000-01 and was co-captain of the 2003 squad.

 Prior to coaching at Georgia, Glenn served as a tennis pro at the Lloyd Neck Racquet Club in Long Island, N.Y., and Dalkieth Tennis Club in Perth, Australia.

 Glenn earned two degrees from the University of Georgia, receiving his bachelor's degree in real estate in 2003 and his masters in human resources and organizational development with a focus on leadership in 2007.

-He is married to the former Natalie Rittle and the couple has one son, Grady Montgomery, who was born in May 2012.
+He is married to the former Natalie Rittle and the couple has a son, Grady, and a daughter, Abigail.